Propagation of chaos in mean field networks of FitzHugh-Nagumo neurons: Introduction

-As previously mentioned, this work follows the method described in \cite{GLBM21_coup}.
-Beyond the result of uniform in time propagation of chaos for the FitzHugh-Nagumo model, which is in itself an interesting result, the present work is also a testament to the robustness of the coupling method.
+The main interest of obtaining uniform in time estimates is that it allows the study and comparison of the long-time behavior of the particle system and its nonlinear limit.
+As previously mentioned, this work follows the method described in~\cite{GLBM21_Coup}.
+Beyond the result of uniform in time propagation of chaos for the FitzHugh-Nagumo model, which is in itself an interesting result, the present work is also a testimony to the robustness of the coupling method.

-The reader will find \textbf{an index containing all notations}, constants and parameters for reference at the end of the document.
+The reader will find \textbf{an index containing the notation}, constants, and parameters for reference at the end of the document.